ansible/ansible/docs/docsite/rst/windows_winrm.rst

 ``````````````
 WinRM is a management protocol used by Windows to remotely communicate with
 another server.
 It is a SOAP-based protocol that communicates over HTTP and is
-included in all recent Windows operating systems on install.
+included in all recent Windows operating systems by default.
 Since Windows
 Server 2012 it has also been enabled by default but in most cases extra
 configuration will be required for Ansible to use it.